Carlos Sommervogel: Life

 Born in Strasbourg, Sommervogel, was the fourth son of Marie-Maximillian-Joseph Sommervogel and Hortense Blanchard.
 After studying at the lycée of Strasbourg, he entered the Jesuit novitiate at Issenheim, Alsace, 2 February 1853, and was sent later to the College of Saint-Acheul, Amiens, to complete his literary studies.

 In 1856, he was appointed assistant prefect of discipline and sub-librarian in the College of the Immaculate Conception, Rue Vaugirard, Paris.
 Here he discovered his literary vocation.
-The Bibliothèque of Augustin and Aloys de Backer was then in course of publication, and Sommervogel, noting its occasional errors and omissions, made a systematic examination of the whole work.
+The Bibliothèque des écrivains de la Compagnie de Jésus of Augustin and Aloys de Backer was then in course of publication.
+Sommervogel, noting its occasional errors and omissions, made a systematic examination of the whole work.

 Four years later, Augustin de Backer, seeing his list of addenda and errata, a manuscript of 800 pages, containing over 10,000 entries, obtained leave to make use of it.
 Sommervogel continued at Rue Vaugirard until 1865, continuing his course of philosophy meanwhile.

 He then studied theology at Amiens, where he was ordained in September 1866.
 From 1867 until 1879 he was one of the staff on the Jesuit publication Études, being managing editor from 1871 to 1879.
 During the Franco-Prussian War he served as chaplain in Faidherbe's army, and was decorated in 1871 with a bronze medal for his self-sacrifice.

 Aloys de Backer in the revised edition of his Bibliothèque (1869–1876) gave Sommervogel's name as co-author, due to the latter's significant contributions.

 From 1880 to 1882 Sommervogel was assistant to his provincial superior.

 Sommervogel died in Paris in 1902.